fahadanan/-Octokit.js-https-github.com-octokit-core.js-readme-const-octokit-new-Octokit-auth-YO/Shopping-product-partition-utility-for-AdWords.md

 * Condition = USED $1.50
 * Condition = `null` (the *All other* node) exclude from bidding

+In addition, this will set the tracking URL template and custom parameters for the NEW child UNIT node.

+**Tip:** Tracking URL template and custom parameters are only supported on biddable UNIT nodes.

 ```
     ProductPartitionNode walkingShoes = root
         .getChild(